soniasu831/group18minussivahackathon/README.md

   lubridate (>= 1.9.4)

 ## Tool Description
 This six sigma hackathon project tool was built for the operations team at NYSERDA.
-This project integrates solar panel performance monitoring with advanced statistical process control(SPC) and failure analysis to optimize solar farm operations.
+This project integrates solar panel performance monitoring with advanced statistical process control(SPC) and failure analysis to optimize solar farm operations.The users interact with the failure rates via the R package.

-**## How Users Interact with the Data**
-They query predictions on failure and forecast expected replacement counts, as per the process indices and the threshold exceedances.
-The interaction will be via R package.

 **What Users Get Back**